piperfw/extensions/README.md

 hinting.

 #### <a name="doiselected2"></a> doiselected
-Todo
+Looks for a valid doi object in the current selection (PRIMARY) and navigates to the associated url.
+If the selection is empty, or no valid doi string is found, the current webpage is searched.
+A suggested key binding is `zd`.
+This script is written in python3.

 #### <a name="ezproxy2"></a> ezproxy
 Inserts `.ezproxy.institution-domain-name` into the current url and reloads the page.
-Suggested keybinding `ez` or `ze`.
+Suggested key bindings are `ze` or `ez`.
 Your institution's domain name should be set in `ezproxy`.
 This script is written in bash and uses `sed`.

 ## <a name="installation2"></a> Installation